German court upholds ex-Nazi camp secretary conviction – DW – 08/20/2024

 "The conviction of the defendant... to a two-year suspended sentence is final," presiding judge Gabriele Cirener said.

-The President of the Central Council of Jews in Germany, Josef Schuster, welcomed the verdict, calling Irmgard “a conscious accomplice of the National Socialist murder machine” It is “enormously important" for Holocaust survivors that even "a belated attempt at justice" is made, said Schuster.
+The President of the Central Council of Jews in Germany, Josef Schuster, welcomed the verdict, calling Furchner "a conscious accomplice of the National Socialist murder machine."
+It is “enormously important" for Holocaust survivors that even "a belated attempt at justice" is made, said Schuster.

 In 2022, a juvenile court in Itzehoe in the northern German state of Schleswig-Holstein sentenced Irmgard Furchner to two years' probation for complicity in murder in 10,505 cases and attempted murder in 5 cases.